-No matter how big or small your business is, money transfers are an important part or activity of daily operations such as paying suppliers, paying employee salaries, or paying for other company operational costs.
+No matter how big or small your business is, money transfer are an important part or activity of daily operations such as payment suppliers, paying employee salaries, or paying for other company operational costs.

 What is a money transfer?